araobp/sensor-network/README.md

 ## Background and motivation

-I have developed a lot of IoT prototypes so far, then I have observed that most of my IoT projects require open wired sensor networking technologies that satisfiy the requirements below:
+I have developed a lot of IoT prototypes so far, then I have observed that most of my IoT projects require a communication protocol for wired sensor networking, satisfiying the requirements below:

 - low power consumption and lower voltage (5V or 3.3V)
 - bus topology rather than hub and spoke
 - two-wire
-- cheap (~$1) and open
+- cheap (~$1 per node) and open
 - small software footprint

 There are a lot of such technologies for in-vehicle network (CAN/LIN), buidling management (BACnet) or factory automation (PROFINET), but none of them satisfies the requirements above.